DesignCon is part of the Informa Markets Division of Informa PLC

 • Serial link system performance evaluation techniques (e.g. COM, Salz SNR)

-• PCI-Express Gen 5 and 6 design ideas and challenges (they have the same baud rate)
+• PCI-Express Gen 6, 7, and 8 design ideas and challenges

-• Signal integrity design ideas and challenges for automotive applications
+• Signal integrity design ideas and challenges for automotive/HPC/AI/ML applications

-• Measurement and modeling for Error ratio, SNDR (signal-to-noise & distortion ratio), ERL (effective return loss), RLM (ratio of level-mismatch)/non-linearity and distortion analysis
+• Measurement and modeling for error ratio, signal-to-noise & distortion ratio (SNDR), effective return loss (ERL), ratio of level-mismatch (RLM)/non-linearity and distortion analysis

-• Statistical and deterministic modeling of: correlated and uncorrelated jitter, noise, crosstalk, reflection, and ISI (inter-symbol interference)
+• Modeling, simulation, and measurements of correlated and uncorrelated jitter, noise, crosstalk, reflection, and inter-symbol interference (ISI)

-• Stressed eye testing: Jitter and interference calibration, tolerance measurement
+• Stressed eye testing: Jitter and interference calibration, tolerance measurement, for FFE, DFE, MLSD

 • Channel/test fixture de-embedding/embedding and modeling